jenniferbuz/sci_coding/lessons/lesson0/README.md

 Now that we're all on the same page, open up your bash shell and let's practice some basic navigation.

-Throughout this course, code you should type yourself will be written in blocks like these (while you can copy and paste these blocks, I encourage typing them out to build some muscle memory):
+Throughout this course, the code that you should type will be written in blocks like these (while you can copy and paste these blocks, I encourage typing them out to build some muscle memory):

 ```bash
 echo "Hello World"